lbruand/freetle/README.markdown

 # What does Freetle mean ?

 Freetle is a contraction of Free ETL.
+A [ETL](http://en.wikipedia.org/wiki/Extract,_transform,_load) for Extract Transform and Load is a software tool used by companies to transfer datas (usually large chunks of it) from one system and one form to another system and another form.

 # What is the audience ?

 Those who are dissatisfied with existing transformation tools like XSLT.
 Freetle hopes to bring both simplicity of programming with advanced performance and modularity.
 Freetle favors Agile programming : It put emphases on Testing, Refactoring, Tooling.
-Java programmers will feel in known territory and be immediately productive.
+Java programmers will feel at home and be immediately productive.
 Rather than selling bells and whistle in the form of a visual IDE and _intuition_, Freetle leverages existing knowledge, tools, methodology daily used by Java developers.
-It promotes established programming methodology, simplicity, modularity and openness to achieve your goals.
+It promotes simplicity, modularity, openness and _established programming methodology_ to achieve your goals.

 # Vision

 Because it relies on Scala, Freetle's design is oriented toward a tried and true approach of making software :

 * Freetle boasts seamless integration with Java.
-Thus it is easy to package and reuse in bigger software.
+Thus it is easy to package and reuse.
-* Textfile oriented vanilla programming language rather than exotic binary/XML programming language.
+* Freetle transformations are developed in a Textfile oriented vanilla programming language rather than exotic binary/XML programming language (Compare XSLT).
 * Built-in plugin IDE support both for Eclipse and Intellij Idea with navigation between Freetle transformations and Java code.